HCastano/trustless-bridges-presentation/bridges.md

 [OpenEthereum Node]                 [Substrate Node]
                   \ [Bridge Relay] /

-- The chains can't acutally talk to each other
+- The chains can't actually talk to each other
 - Need a piece of helper software called a relay
 - Syncs each node and relays messages via RPC